aamatodev/Covering-TravellingSalesmanProblem/README.md

 If some libraries are missing install them using `pip install name-of-the-library`.

-From the GUI, choose one of the possible solvers by pressing the top buttons and watch the results.
+From the GUI, choose one of the possible solvers by clicking the top buttons and watch the results.
 On the GUI you'll see the path, while on the terminal the total gain (profit) and other useful information.
 A detailed explanation of the solutions is provided below.

 ## Solutions explanation